I created this guide to include everything you need to know about TENS UNIT devices, including the best models but...

 There are many theories as to the fact that TENS units can indeed reduce belly fat.
 One theory proposes that TENS can function by acting on the primary locus of fat deposition – the areolar surface area.
 This means that TENS would create a similar effect to that of a fat burner and as a result, could accelerate the body’s ability to burn fat, without any need to adhere to a standard diet and exercise routine.

 TENS and EMS devices have been used by doctors, chiropractors, and physical and massage therapist doctors for many years, and there's a reason.
 They're highly effective for relieving pain that's otherwise hard to manage or conquer.

 Now that there are so many great portable home devices to choose from, it's a relief knowing you can have access to the same technology the professionals use, for minimal cost, and with no prescription.

 An EMS Tens unit is accessible and well within reach.

-They run the gamut from simple to complex and are available in a range of prices.
-Even producers of over the counter pain relief medications have best TENS units for home use available.
+They run the gamut from simple to complex and are available at a range of prices.
+Even producers of over-the-counter pain relief medications have the best TENS units for home use available.

 For a BEST cost effective TENS device, click here, and if you are looking for the best value check the link down below: